GNWilkins/GNWilkins.github.io/project1_486/README.md

 Other data were transformed, predominantly the land use and land cover raster so to merge some similar data values together.

 ## Analysis
+Anlysis will include buffers around industrial sites and land uses such as mining, as well as the intersections of such buffers with census tract polygons.
+The next step will involve comparing the area of intersection with demographic, economic, and social characteristics of census tracts.

+## Outputs
+### Expected outputs include:
+- Vector shapefile created from the land use/land cover raster
+- Buffers of certain land use polygons (created by vectorization) and industrial/mining shapefile polygons
+- Intersection of these buffers with individuals census tracts.
+- Categorized shapefile showing output of comparison of buffer intersection/overlap with tract demographic, economic, and social characteristics.